 Talks about The Poison Garden

-Poisonous plants are not likely to be first choice for many people if asked what they would like to hear a talk about but my experience at the Alnwick Garden Poison Garden showed that, if they heard a few stories about these plants, most people wanted to hear more.
-Much more than could be delivered in the context of the Poison Garden.
+Poisonous plants are not likely to be first choice for many people if asked what they would like to hear a talk about but my experience is that, once people have heard a few stories about these plants, they want to hear more.
+A fair proportion of mytalks, these days, are return visits to groups I've visited before.

 A Talk about All the Plants

 When I first set out to see how to offer more information to people I thought I would give a talk covering all the poisonous plants with the facts, fiction and folklore about them but it soon became clear that such a talk would run for up to four hours.
 I decided to fragment the subject and it seemed logical to do that division by a topic area.

 Speaking to the Hungerford & District Community Arts

 Out of that came the present package of talks but there are a number of other areas which would lend themselves to a separate talk and the programme is likely to increase.

 The following is a brief insight into the talks on offer.
 Please see the right-hand column for details of how to book one of these talks for your organisation.